human-interpretable-ai/human-interpretable-ai.github.io/_pages/call.md

 # Call for Papers

-We invite researchers working on topics related to Human-Interpretable AI (HI-AI) to submit short research papers describing new contributions or positions.
+In this workshop, we invite researchers working on topics related to Human-Interpretable AI (HI-AI) to submit short research papers (up to six pages) describing new contributions, position papers as well as already published paper in top conference of the field.
 Below, we describe topics within HI-AI for which we will accept submissions, as well as the submission format and instructions.
 Please read this page carefully before submitting to ensure your submission is aligned with this workshop’s objectives and guidelines.